-Fifty years after the first class of sixteen medical students arrived on an undeveloped parcel of land along the banks of Lake Quinsigamond on the eastern edge of Worcester, the University of Massachusetts Medical School, the commonwealth's first and only public medical school, has forged a unique path along which we have soared to new heights, earning us a place among the nation's most esteemed institutions of academic medicine.
+medical students arrived on an undeveloped parcel of land along the banks of Lake Quinsigamond on the eastern edge of Worcester, the University of Massachusetts Medical School, the commonwealth's first and only public medical school, which now includes graduate and postgraduate education in medcine, nursing, and biomedical science, has forged a unique path, which has led us to a place among the nation's most esteemed institutions of academic medicine.

 Similar to our peers in Massachusetts and beyond, excellence is our benchmark.
-Yet our hallmark has been and will always be, an unyielding commitment to primary care, community partnership and interprofessional collaboration that sets us apart and positions us for continued success.
+Yet our hallmark has been and always will be, an unyielding commitment to primary care, community partnership and interprofessional collaboration that sets us apart and positions us for continued success.

-Our medical school is all about purposeful partnership.
-Creative collaboration is our calling card.
 We recognize the enduring impact of all that we do.
 We thrive on our public mission with a passion that is palpable.
 Reminiscent of the early architects of our medical school, we approach our efforts with modesty and intensity.

-Working collaboratively internally and engaging purposefully externally defines our determination to advance the education of those engaged in the health professions and research; the discovery of scientific breakthroughs and their translation into new therapies, products, treatments and public health interventions; and the health and wellness of our diverse local and global populations.
-We live by the values of diversity, inclusivity and wellness; we emphasize interprofessional team-based learning and collaboration; we encourage transdisciplinary, fundamental and community-engaged research; we embrace innovation, entrepreneurship and excellence; and we ensure our efforts are aligned with our special public mission.
+Working collaboratively internally and partnering purposefully externally defines our determination to advance the education of those engaged in the health professions and research; the discovery of scientific breakthroughs and their translation into new therapies, products, treatments and public health interventions; and the health and wellness of our diverse local and global populations.
+We live by the values of diversity, inclusivity and wellness; we emphasize interprofessional team-based learning and collaboration; we encourage transdisciplinary, fundamental and community-engaged research; we embrace innovation, entrepreneurship and excellence; and we ensure that our efforts are aligned with our special public mission.